U.S. Farm Bill: Frequently Asked Questions

 Many individuals and organizations contribute to the Farm Bill, including members of government and special interest groups, which span a broad range of issues.
 For instance, key industry groups include the American Farm Bureau Federation, the National Corn Growers Association, and the International Dairy Foods Association.
 A diverse set of advocacy organizations also play an important role, such as the Center for Rural Affairs, the Environmental Working Group, and the Food Research and Action Center, among others.

-Within Congress, several committees play a central role in Farm Bill negotiations, including the chairs of the House and Senate Agricultural Committees; the chair and members of the Senate Sub-committee on Hunger, Nutrition, and Family Farms; the chair of the House Nutrition and Horticulture Sub-committee; the chair and members of the Senate Sub-committee on Production, Income Protection, and Price Support; the chair and members of the House Sub-committee on General Farm Commodities and Risk Management; the head of the House Hunger Caucus; and the chair and members of the House and Senate Appropriations Committees all play central roles in farm bill negotiations.
+Within Congress, several committees play a central role in Farm Bill negotiations, including the chairs of the House and Senate Agricultural Committees; the chair and members of the Senate Sub-committee on Hunger, Nutrition, and Family Farms; the chair of the House Nutrition and Horticulture Sub-committee; the chair and members of the Senate Sub-committee on Production, Income Protection, and Price Support; the chair and members of the House Sub-committee on General Farm Commodities and Risk Management; the head of the House Hunger Caucus; and the chair and members of the House and Senate Appropriations Committees.

 How much does the Farm Bill cost?

-The 2008 Farm Bill approved $300 billion in mandatory spending (this figure does not include discretionary spending measures that are approved separately).
-About two-thirds (67%) of the spending measures were allocated toward nutrition, followed by agricultural subsidies (15%), conservation (9%), and crop insurance (8%).
-The remaining three percent included credit, rural development, research, forestry, energy, livestock, and horticulture/organic agriculture.
+The 2014 Farm Bill provided $489 billion in mandatory spending over the next five years (this figure does not include discretionary spending measures that are approved separately).
+Nutrition programs account for 80% of spending, followed by crop insurance (8%), conservation (6%), and commodity programs (5%).
+The remaining one percent included trade subsidies, rural development, research, forestry, energy, livestock, and horticulture/organic agriculture.

 Sources: